universal-meaning-map/mind-map/README.md

 Deadline: end of September 2018

 ### Nodes in the global domain
-For _Global domain_ we understand that there is only one single giant mindmap.
+For _Global domain_ we understand that there is only one single giant mind map.

 Which means that we need to be able to break in down into smaller subsets/pieces.
-The atomic piece of a mindmap is what until now we've called a `node` (which is a very conflicting name that we would like to change)
+The atomic piece of a mind map is what until now we've called a `node` (which is a very conflicting name that we would like to change)

 A `node` is nothing but a set of `relations` around a concept/content/idea.
 We call this "concept" `origin`.
 So the `origin` is the data that represents where the `relations` are coming from.